kennethrrosen/qubes-for-journalists/README.md

 This guide--which curates and streamlines the myriad vailable online sources to focus primarily on use by working investigative journalists, conflict reporters, and war correspondents--aims to help journalsts a) understand their threat model and b) assit in easily integrating security practices into their workflow, despite hurdles presented by company-proferred equipment and systems.

 ### 🟧 how to use this repository
 1. Read the Wiki.
 Do this first.
+(Read time: ~30 minutes.)
 2. Consider, then choose, your threat model.
+(Read time: ~15 minutes.)
-3. Follow the threat model best-practices and assoicated guides
+3. Follow the threat model best-practices and assoicated guides (Implementation time: varies.)
+* to journalists under threat of violence, surveillance or other immediate danger, I will provide help in implementing your threat model mitigations

 Remember: you can go as deep into digital and personal security as any internet rabbit hole.
 Take those steps which allow you to continue you work with a peace of mind, making you more aware of common pitfalls and adversareal tactics, and limit any distractions or obstacles to getting and publishing the story.